 Syndiffeonesis – The expression and/or existence of any difference relation entails a common medium and syntax.
 Reality is a relation, and every relation is a syndiffeonic relation exhibiting syndiffeonesis or “difference-in-sameness”.
 Therefore, reality is a syndiffeonic relation.
 Syndiffeonesis implies that any assertion to the effect that two things are different implies that they are reductively the same; if their difference is real, then they both reduce to a common reality and are to that extent similar.
 Syndiffeonesis, the most general of all reductive principles, forms the basis of a new view of the relational structure of reality.

-Mind Equals Reality Principle (M=R) asserts that mind and reality are ultimately inseparable to the extent that they share common rules of structure and processing..
+Mind Equals Reality Principle (M=R) – Mind and reality are ultimately inseparable to the extent that they share common rules of structure and processing.

 THE THIRD OPTION

 Determinacy and indeterminacy…at first glance, there seems to be no middle ground.
 Events are either causally connected or they are not, and if they are not, then the future would seem to be utterly independent of the past.
 Either we use causality to connect the dots and draw a coherent picture of time, or we settle for a random scattering of independent dots without spatial or temporal pattern and thus without meaning.
 At the risk of understatement, the philosophical effects of this assumed dichotomy have been corrosive in the extreme.
 No universe that exists or evolves strictly as a function of external determinacy, randomness or an alternation of the two can offer much in the way of meaning.
 Where freedom and volition are irrelevant, so is much of human experience and individuality.